 There are a number of highly effective steps you can take to help yourself recover a bit faster from surgery.
 One of the most effective steps you can take is to ensure you get plenty of adequate rest.
 Your neck tissues will be healing themselves around the clock after your procedure, but the healing process is most efficient during the REM stage that occurs at the end of each sleep cycle.
 You should aim to sleep at least nine hours nightly.

-Another very effective step you can take to recover faster is to get plenty of gentle exercise.
+Another very effective step you can take to recover faster is to get plenty of gentle exercises.
 As a good general rule of thumb, you should aim to walk or get other mild cardio for at least 30 minutes daily with no more than two rest days per week.
 However, it is of the utmost importance that you do not push yourself too hard.
 Listen to your body carefully, and rest whenever you feel you need to.

 What Should I Eat After Surgery?